Introduction

 Proposed Solution

+With the problem on Energy Management System lay out, we may now propose our proposed solution to overcome the problem faced by the current EMS.
 Our proposed solution will be an interactive energy tracking and management application that is powered by AI called Brightly.
 The application will be able to track the current power usage and daily or hourly electricity usage to allow home users to manage their electricity footprints better and save energy.
 Through this application, we are aiming to achieve some of the Sustainable Development Goals, that is Affordable and Clean Energy, Responsible Consumption and Production and Climate Action.

-As stated in the problem statement, it is found that most electricity management applications or web services have complex overwhelming and unattractive interfaces.
+- As stated in the problem statement, it is found that most electricity management applications or web services have complex overwhelming and unattractive interfaces.
 To overcome this problem, we decided to equip our electricity management application with an interactive interface where the home users may easily understand and grasp the information shown by the application.
 For example, to show the power usage, we may use a container or box with fluid-like movement to indicate the current power usage is either low or high based on how full the container or box gets.
 We wanted our application to be able to give feedback to users so that the interface will gain the attention of the users.
-To make the application attractive for users, the placements, font and size of text for important information will also be considered so that users will be able to easily notice the given information.
+To make the application attractive for users, the placements, font and size of text for important information will also be considered so that users will be able to easily notice the given information. > Addressed problem: Problem 1, Problem 3

 Target User